 Different contract automation tools work differently depending on their core logic.
-Some systems help only with the first draft automation (point solutions), others like Avokaado help you with the entire contract lifecycle management: approval process, negotiations, signing and with “after-signature” document management (end-to-end).
+Some systems help only with the first draft automation (point solutions), others like Avokaado help you with the entire contract lifecycle management: approval process, negotiations, signing and with “after-signature” document management (end to end contract management process).

 In advanced systems, data is inserted only one time and all formatting is automatic.
 You can automate different positions in your employment contract or different jurisdictions into one template or do both.
 Of course, first you should check the capabilities of the system.
 As Avokaado is clause-based, you could go very deep with your automation work – like automating contracts for different jurisdictions into bundles or solutions.
 A clause-based nature of the system also allows cross-using the clauses in different contracts and creating easily even the most complicated decision trees for your contracts.

-To understand the essence of automation better, we’ll take the Avokaado workspace (free) and a simple NDA Word template as examples to show in detail and with pictures how you can automate a contract.
+To understand the essence of contract automation better, we’ll take the Avokaado workspace and a standard non-disclosure agreement as examples to show in detail and with pictures how you can automate a contract.

 How to automate an NDA template?

-1. Choose your NDA template in a Word format and upload it to the Templates.
+1. Choose your NDA template (Word document) and upload it to the Templates.

 As lawyers never start drafting the document from scratch but rather finding the best suitable previous document(s) similar to the current case, find your latest NDA for uploading.
 You should not worry that it is not perfect yet – with Avokaado to start the automation, the template does not have to be perfect and ready but you could level it up on-the-go with all possible scenarios, tooltips and descriptions.
 Just make sure your NDA template is in the latest .docx version and the headings formatted as Heading 1 for the successful upload.

-2. Check now if your NDA template is divided correctly into blocks.
+2. Check now if your NDA document template is divided correctly into blocks.